aurmil/magento-set-price-precision/README.md

 To avoid this behavior, let __Price Precision__ unchanged (value = "2") in __default scope __and change its value in __website scope__, for each website you have (or in __"store view" scope__ if needed).

+__Incomplete case:__

+On product detail page of a configurable product, there are drop-down lists (one per attribute), to choose product options.
+Some options may vary the final price.
+In this case, the price difference is written into the option label (e.g.: +€50.00 or -$20.00).
+For these prices, the number of decimals is hard-coded in configurable.js and product.js files.
+This case is not managed by this extension.

 ## Changelog
 ### 2.0
 * handle every product type